mongoose84/buffer/README.md

 # buffer

-This project has a FastAPI server that sends sine waves on a websocket.
-It also has a client side that is a React project to visualize the data being sent.
-After receiving data it adds it to a circular buffer that then holds the data until the UI is ready to take the data.
+This project is a demo on how to connect to a SLM from Brüel & Kjær and show data in a bar graph in React.
+It uses a FastAPI python proxy server to setup the device.
 ![alt text](Screenshot.png)

 ## 1st time install